dapucita/haxbotron/README.md

 `!super logout` disqualifies your super admin permission when you are loginned.

+`!super thor` makes admin player permission by self.

-`!super thor` disqualify all admin players from admin permission, and makes admin player permission by self.
+`!super thor deprive` disqualify all admin players from admin permission, and makes admin player permission by self.

 `!ban PLAYER MSG` bans PLAYER forever.
 If it contains MSG, the message as reason for banning is shown for the user.